cgaynor91/Clare-Supporters-Club/README.md

 On my wireframe of the products page I did not have a carousel of images as I felt that it may clutter up the site too much, however as the site progressed I felt the product page was lacking in something of impact and photo's of the team the user supports was a nice way to break up the page.

+My wireframes can be found in the wireframes folder.

 ### Features
 #### Current Features